 This 25km transport corridor in suburban Melbourne is far more than a feat of engineering.

-North East link was designed by BKK Architects in collaboration with Warren and Mahoney Architects, landscape architects TCL and Indigenous design experts Greenaway Architects for the Spark Consortium.
+North East Link’s Primary Package was designed by BKK Architects in collaboration with Warren and Mahoney Architects, landscape architects TCL and Indigenous design experts Greenaway Architects for the Spark Consortium.

-Construction will begin in 2022 and completion is expected in 2027.
+Construction begins in 2022 and completion is expected in 2027.

 For our team of urban designers, architects and landscape architects, the project has been an urban-renewal opportunity.
 We have focused on the places surrounding the new road – the social and ecological restoration of the neighbourhoods it traverses.